 Actual Cost of Work Completed

-The Actual Cost of Work Completed indicates the total amount of actual expenditure on tasks completed to date.
+The Actual Cost of Work Completed means the total amount of actual work on tasks is completed to date.
 Again, this can be either current or cumulative.

 By looking at all the above different elements, you can decide whether a project is on schedule or over or under the budget and see how the performance is for both these things simultaneously.

 Taking these figures and applying them to their remaining project or future work lets you predict how things will turn out in terms of cost, performance, and scheduling—assuming the burn rate doesn’t fluctuate.

 No doubt, the whole thing is one big assumption.
 Precisely why you must be flexible and aware of how changes can impact these elements.

 To sum everything, EVM helps you stay on budget and on time.